 One of the ways to experiment with meat is using wood to enhance the flavor of your meat.
-I love adding some wood chunks to the charcoal before I grill a Picanha... it makes it taste completely different.
+I love adding some wood chunks to the charcoal before I grill a Picanha as it makes it taste completely different.

-You cannot just use any wood.
+You cannot just use any wood though.
 Trust me, I have tried.
 You do not want left over wood from your home improvement projects.
-The idea is to use hardwoods with low moisture and dense.
+There's also a high chance these woods have been treated with chemicals you don't want to be releasing by burning.
+The idea is to use hardwoods with low moisture and high density.

 Here is how we suggest you start out:

-Wood chips are small pieces of wood will burn very quickly (even when wet), Wood chips are best for shorter cooks or if you're just looking to get a little bit of smoky flavor in your meats.
-Wood chips are ideal for the grill, even gas grills.
-Wood Chips SHOULD be soaked in water for 1-2 hours so that they do not burn out too fast.
+Wood chips are small pieces of wood will burn very quickly (even when wet).
+They're best for shorter cooks or if you're just looking to get a little bit of smoky flavor in your meats.
+Wood chips are ideal for the grill and even gas grills.
+Wood chips SHOULD be soaked in water for 1-2 hours so that they do not burn out too fast.